 The Schrödinger's cat thought experiment, devised by Erwin Schrödinger in 1935, pits the theory of quantum superposition against what we observe to be true.
-In the world of Linux distros, in theory the beta version of Fedora 18 was slated for release in early October 2012 with the aim of producing a final build in November that …
+In the world of Linux distros, in theory the beta version of Fedora 18 was slated for release in early October 2012 with the aim of producing a final build in November …

 Package manager were badly flawed in last Fedora releases.
 Just hope this one is better and can be back my RPM based reference distribution.

 I haven't encountered a problem?
 Bug# or it didn't happen.

 Google is your friend, go for missing security signature and you'll find the nasty bug preventing to install virtually anything from outside the off repo.
 OR it is a grievous bug, OR worse it is a walled garden test.
 In any case it is why I dropped Fedora and started warning people to stay away from them until the issue is resolved.

 The package manager GUI in Fedora is absolutely atrocious.
 Few of the packages have icons, they're not grouped very well, they're not sorted by popularity, relevance or dependencies.
 The search function sucks.
 The app doesn't explain what it's doing and often goes unresponsive.
 It's a bad app.